Hris21/Aim-for-the-hole/README.md

 3.4

-Highscores method saves the score of the game and prints the result
+Highscores method - prints the highscores from the external file onto the console

 3.5